 The 10,000 Steps program is a FREE, fun and easy way for individuals, workplaces and communities to increase participation in physical activity.
-The program aims to increase the day-to-day activity of Australians through the use of activity trackers to accumulate incidental activity throughout the day.
+The program aims to increase the day-to-day activity of Australians through the use of activity trackers to accumulate incidental and planned activity throughout the day.
 For a quick view of the 10,000 Steps program and our achievements, take a look at our Infographic.

 Walking at Work

 With many of us spending a third of our waking lives at work (often sitting), combined with sedentary social activities it is little wonder that we are moving less.
 Supportive programs and environments in our workplaces and communities can make it easier for individuals to be physically active.

 Current 10,000 Steps Coordinators have found 10,000 Steps to be a useful and easy to implement program that effectively increases the physical activity of their workers.
 Workplace health promotion has proven benefits including improving:

 - productivity and motivation,

 - job satisfaction and morale.

 Group steps challenges, called Tournaments on the 10,000 Steps website, provide an opportunity for teams to work together to take positive steps towards increased physical activity levels.